ISISComputingGroup/ibex_developers_manual/Reflectomtery-IOC-POLREF.md

 - `Height2`: Distance between the beam and the centre of rotation; usually set a 0.
 This moves the course z stage tracking the beam.

-### Sample Stack
+### Axes by operation mode

-There are various axes on the sample stack which mean different things in different modes.
-Below is an overview to explain which terms relate to each other:
+Below is an overview to explain which terms relate to each other in horizontal/vertical mode (differences highlighted):

 #### Horizontal Mode

+Sample Stack

 | Block          | Change Axis in REFL | Parameter Name | Motor       | Motor Name       | General term     |
 | -------------  | ------------------- | -------------- | ----------- | ---------------- | ---------------- |